Lobster fishing is underway – use <tc>TrapSaver™</tc> to prevent ghost nets

 Lobster fishing is a deeply rooted tradition in Norway.

-Now modern technology can help ensure that this heritage is passed on in a more sustainable way.
+Now modern technology can help preserve this heritage in a more sustainable way.
 With

-A call to all lobster fishermenAs the lobster fishing season begins, both recreational and professional fishermen are encouraged to consider the consequences of lost gear.
+A call to all lobster fishersWhen lobster fishing now begins, both recreational and professional fishers are urged to consider the consequences of lost gear.
 With